armand-sauzay/blog-posts/pre-commit-checks-to-format-your-files-and-commit-messages/README.md

 - yaml files are correctly formatted
 - files have an extra empty line at the end (this is considered best practice as some systems fail when this condition is not met)
 - get rid of trailing whitespaces
-- make sure that the commits follow the [conventinal commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+- make sure that the commits follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format.

 To see if this worked, try to commit those files to your repo with some commit message like git commit -m 'feat: enabled pre-commit checks'